Thomas SchumacherPhD, Oregon State University

 Research Interests: Novel sensing methodologies for non-destructive testing (NDT) and structural health monitoring (SHM) of civil infrastructure: Quantitative acoustic emission monitoring, carbon nanotube-based sensing composites, digital video-based monitoring; Behavior and durability of concrete structures; Sustainable structures; Probabilistic approaches.

-Teaching Interests: Sustainability; Structural analysis and design; Concrete structures; Non-destructive testing.
+Teaching Interests: Sustainable engineering; Technology-society-environment; Structural analysis and design; Concrete structures; Non-destructive testing.

 Education2010: PhD, Oregon State University

 Honors and AwardsCollege of Engineering Excellence in Teaching Award: The College of Engineering at the University of Delaware, 2012

 ASCE ExCEEd Assistant Mentor: American Society of Civil Engineers, 2012

 ASCE ExCEEd Teaching Fellow: American Society of Civil Engineers, 2011